 - 1. Install java on the machine you'll be using for the class (Eclipse or NetBeans or BlueJ IDEs, jdk or openjdk for command line).
 Which one did you install? - 2.
 Describe the machine that you are using: number of processor cores, physical memory, 64 or 32 bit architecture. - 3.
 What is the default stack size for threads in the Java environment that you installed?
-(Dive into the documentation look it up on the web) How can it be changed?
+(Dive into the documentation) How can it be changed?
 Can it be changed per-thread? - 4.
-What does this suggest as the maximum limit on number of threads that will run well on your machine using the default stack size?
+What does this suggest as the maximum number of threads that will run well on your machine using the default stack size?
 (Consider the available physical memory and how much is used by each thread) - 5.
-Write a test driver program to run the code of the Stacksize testing runnable (on a previous slide) in a new thread.
+Write a test driver program to run the code of the following Runnable in a new thread.
 How many stack frames does it succeed in creating before throwing StackOverflow when using the default stack size? - 6.
-For Monday, 1/27: Bring your answers and a code listing for your stack overflow test to discuss in class next time. - 7.
-For Wednesday, 1/29: Compile and run the Race example code from www.eecs.wsu.edu/~hauser/cs580/handouts/Race.java.
+For Thursday, 1/17: Bring your answers and a code listing for your stack overflow test to discuss in class next time. - 7.
+For Tuesday, 1/22: Compile and run the Race example code from www.eecs.wsu.edu/~hauser/cs580/handouts/Race.java.
 You will get different results on machines with different numbers of processors and different compilers.
-See if you can start the JVM using only one processor if you have a MP machine. - 8.
-Vary the number of iterations (class variable limit) until you regularly get an error or if getting errors is easy, try to not get errors (or you give up trying don't give up too soon). - 9.
-Turn in a written report for both parts in the Angel Dropbox
+See if you can start the JVM using only one processor if you have a MP machine.
+Turn in a written report for both parts on the class turnin page. - 8.
+Vary the number of iterations (class variable limit) until you regularly get an error (or you give up trying don't give up too soon).

-Note: Java "main" program class foo { public static void main(String argv[]) ... code for main program... } % javac foo.java

-% java foo
+Note: Java "main" program class foo { public static void main(String argv[]) ... code for main program... } % javac foo.java % java foo